vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 - Number of waves: decompose into this many sine waves.
 - Scale: whether the frequencies get snapped to musical notes, and how restrictive the scale is.
 More on that later.
 - Gain: adjust the loudness.
-- Depth: decrease the frequency of the lower sine waves to cover more of the frequency spectrum.
+- Depth: decrease the frequency of the lower sine waves to get a fuller sound.

-Additionally, there some features under the hood to prevent you from making something truly awful-sounding.
+Additionally, there some features under the hood to keep you from making it sound awful.
-I compress the dynamic range of the resulting audio is compressed so that there aren't huge differences in loudness.
+I compress the dynamic range of the resulting audio so that there aren't huge differences in loudness.
 I also adjust the loudness based on the frequency of the sine wave to compensate for the fact that humans [perceive certain frequencies to be louder](https://en.wikipedia.org/wiki/A-weighting).

 Admittedly, my five knobs are a far cry from the one-knob ideal of the Joe Dart bass.
 Dear reader, in my defense, I did resist the temptation of adding any of the following:
-- Using other waves than just sines, like square or triangle waves
+- The option to use other wave shapes, like squares or triangles
 - Allowing to record for longer periods of time
 - Uploading audio files
-- Download the processed audio
+- Downloading the processed audio
 - Trimming the recording to a shorter passage

 If enough people complain about one of these things missing, I might still add it.